 - More good news.
 If fountains can be funny, this one is.
 It's the Carciofo (artichoke) Fountain at Piazza Trieste and Trento (alias Piazza San Ferdinado.)
 It was built in the 1950 when Achille Lauro was the major of Naples.
 It is called Artichoke because it looks like an artichoke.

 - This is not good or bad, it just is.
 Today, as noted, is April 25, "Liberation Day" in Italy.
 Interesting to me is that not too many people really know what it celebrates.
 I asked around.
-Everyone I asked knew that it has to do with the Second World War, so the schools are still functioning, but there was confusion as to the year—April 25, what year? (the correct answer is 1945).
+Everyone I asked knew that it has to do with the Second World War, so the schools are still functioning, but there was confusion as to the year —April 25, what year? (the correct answer is 1945).
 So it has nothing to do with the Allied Liberation of Rome (June 1944).
 It also has nothing to do with the official surrender and cessation of hostilities (VE Day - May 8, 1945).
 April 25, 1945 is the day on which Italian resistance forces (that is, enemies of the residual Fascist state in the north known as the Italian Social Republic (alias the Republic of Salò ) entered the city of Milan and the retreating German forces finally headed for the hills, the Alps.
 (They would be out of Italy by April 29.
 Time-line: Mussolini was executed on April 28; Hitler committed suicide on April 30).
 Naples held the usual patriotic stuff today, but strangely, at least to my mind, used the occasion for a production of the One Hundred Bombings of Naples, a multi-media presentation about what it was like to hide in bomb shelters while hell rained down around you.
 It was performed in an actual former bomb shelter, the Bourbon Tunnel.
 The story of the real bombings is here.

 - (May 3) - The poster on the right is one of the many the city is using to hype this year's edition of Monuments in May.
 The motto this year is cori, cuori e colori (choirs, hearts and colors - above that at the top is the dialect 'o core è Napule/il cuore di Napoli / the heart of Naples).
 In theory, all or most of the churches and various other indoor and outdoor monuments should be open and the streets a-swarm with various types of entertainers all out to thrill and delight you.
-As I mention in another entry on this topic, "...it is a month-long bath of culture, an attempt to open everything in the city that can be opened—all the museums, churches, and archaeological sites.
+As I mention in another entry on this topic, "...it is a month-long bath of culture, an attempt to open everything in the city that can be opened —all the museums, churches, and archaeological sites.
 The larger ones are usually open all year round, but in May the city makes an extra effort to put the city's considerable cultural wealth on display for tourists."
 It usually runs reasonably smoothly.

 (May 4) - In August of 2012, the newspaper, la Repubblica, wrote sadly that the area where Naples was born seemed to be destined to die a death of a thousand cuts.
 That area is known by various names: Monte di Dio, Pizzofalcone, il Pallonetto, and Monte Echia.
 (A map of the area is here.
 Number 7 on the map marks the original height of the Greek city of Parthenope [seen in the photo] founded centuries before the sister city of Neapolis.
 It's one block from the Egg Castle.)
 La Repubblica then provided a laundry list of everything that is not being done to keep this area from falling apart.
 Besides residences, Pizzofalcone contains the Nunziatella military academy, the Institute for Philosophical Studies, and a number of historic churches with their works of art; it's all densely packed into about one sq. km right next to Piazza del Plebiscito and the Royal Palace.
 The degradation is visible and disturbing.
 My interest this morning was to see how the elevator was coming along.
 Currently, there are four stairways on and off this hill.
 They are difficult and, at night, totally dark.
 An elevator would be a boon—a one-minute easy way down to the seaside and the rest of the city and an easy way back up.
 I could have saved myself the trouble.
 The photo shown here was taken a few hours ago.
 It is identical to the one I took for my 2012 description of the area.
-Nothing has changed—cars parked in front of the site, and that crane working on the top station looks pretty much in the same position.
+Nothing has changed —cars are parked in front of the site, and that crane working on the top station looks pretty in the same position.
 The only difference is that in this photo there are more cars parked in front of the entrance, including my own (HEY!
 HEY, YOU!
 Get away from...).
 The construction site opened in 2009 and the lift was to be lifting by April 2011.
 It's not major engineering; one shaft, two stations.
 When I took that other photo in mid-2012 one of the workers said, "Hang on for a few months, chief.
 We're almost done."
 Then he smiled.

-(May 6) - Word comes from various sources on the successful restoration and presentation of some frescoes and mosaics in the Villa of the Mysteries at the archaeological site of the ancient Roman site of Pompeii.
+(May 6) - Word comes from various sources on the successful restoration and presentation of some frescoes and mosaics in the Villa of the Mysteries at the archaeological site of Pompeii.
 The treatment involved the use of the antibiotic amoxicillin to treat a strain of streptococcus bacteria that was gradually destroying the original pigment of the frescoes.
 Restoration also involved the use of lasers to remove dirt from surfaces soiled from the old excavation of the site in the early 1900s.
 The restoration began in 2008 and some of the results were displayed in March of this year.
 Additional work continues on a portion of the site that collapsed in 2012 during a rainstorm.
 The Villa of the Mysteries probably derives its name from what some scholars says are representations of the rites of female initiation to marriage.
-The villa is one of more than 100 such structures discovered in area of Vesuvius.
+The villa is one of more than 100 such structures discovered in the area of Vesuvius.
 They were built beginning in the second century BC up to the mid-first century AD and are in what is called the "second style".